MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 The max active hours range can be set between 8 and 18 hours.

-If you disable or do not configure this policy, the default max active hours range will be used.
+If you disable or don't configure this policy, the default max active hours range will be used.
 <!-- ActiveHoursMaxRange-Description-End -->

 <!-- ActiveHoursMaxRange-Editable-Begin -->